Deutsche Bank to pay $1.9 billion to settle U.S. mortgage case

 The case is Federal Housing Finance Agency v.
 Deutsche Bank AG et al, U.S. District Court, Southern District of New York, No. 11-06192.

-(Reporting by Jonathan Gould in Frankfurt and Nate Raymond in New York; additional reporting by Margaret Chadbourn, Karen Freifeld and Jonathan Stempel; Editing by Harro ten Wolde, Jane Merriman, Jan Paschal and Dan Grebler)
+(Reporting by Jonathan Gould in Frankfurt and Nate Raymond in New York; Additional reporting by Jonathan Stempel in New York; Editing by Harro ten Wolde, Jane Merriman and Jan Paschal)